Playtime for Kids – Your Ultimate Guide

 Ever heard of “”All work and no play makes Jack a dull boy”” ?

-Recent research by The American Academy of Pediatrics’ explain that playtime has reduced considerably in schools and at home.
-This is due to academic pressure at school, leading them to focus more on reading and mathematics .
-Structured extracurricular activities take up even more time to enable you child to participate in competitions or excel academically.
+Recent research by The American Academy of Pediatrics explains that playtime has reduced considerably in schools and at home.
+This is due to academic pressure at school, leading them to focus more on reading and mathematics.
+Structured extracurricular activities take up even more time to enable you, child, to participate in competitions or excel academically.

-At home, parents also focus on the more school work or organised activities . their hectic work lifestyles also makes it worse as they are too tired to engage in playtime activities with their kids.
+At home, parents also focus on more schoolwork or organized activities. their hectic work lifestyles also make it worse as they are too tired to engage in playtime activities with their kids.

-In some cases, children are travelling longer and longer hours to get to and from school . their day starts too early and finishes too late . therefore they don’t have much time left are are simply too tired to play !
+In some cases, children are traveling longer and longer hours to get to and from school. their day starts too early and finishes too late. therefore they don’t have much time left are simply too tired to play!